AiHiPUniversity/unlock-protocol-wordpress-plugin-community-edition/wp-plugin/unlock-protocol-community-edition/README.txt

 Please refer to the [FAQ section](https://unlock-wpplugin-community-edition.aihipuniversity.com/faq/) on our official website.

+== Screenshots ==

+1. The Unlock Protocol Community Edition settings page.
+2. Example of a locked post with Unlock Protocol powered NFT.
+3. Example of an unlocked post with Unlock Protocol powered NFT.

 == Changelog ==

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==
+This is an initial release